Community Listening Sessions

 An open dialogue with the community plays an important role in the ongoing strategic efforts of the Santa Rosa Police Department.
 Within the first 90 days of his appointment to Chief of Police, Chief Rainer Navarro invited the public to attend one of five Community Listening Sessions.

 The goal of these Community Listening Sessions was to gain community feedback about public safety in Santa Rosa.
 The roundtable format allowed community members to discuss their concerns directly with SRPD staff.
 During the discussions, the staff members took notes and reported back to the larger group about main themes and discussion points.

-The Community Listening Sessions took place in the:
+The Community Listening Sessions took place in 2019 in the:

 - Northeast at Maria Carrillo High School on October 15

 - Southwest at Roseland University Prep on November 13